TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-dataset-accessdatasets.md

 # Accessing datasets in ML experiments

-Most users are able to learn how to accesss datasets using the steps below
+Most users are able to learn how to access datasets using the steps below

 ## **Recommended Steps**